 Dear Dr. Seckin

 Emily is now pain-free and living the full life that she deserves!
-She is empowered with correct information about the terrible disease that so drastically changed her life and made her go through many surgeries and disappointing appointments.
+She now has the correct information about this terrible disease that so drastically changed her life and made her go through many surgeries and disappointing appointments.
 She is using her knowledge to tell people in support groups what really works.
 Our hope through all this is that we can help other girls and women get the help and information that they so desperately need and deserve.

 We hope you have a blessed New Year.
 You have blessed us greatly.